Lost-Outpost/Telsera/GAMEPLAY.md

 - [Forceful Tongue](https://www.nexusmods.com/skyrimspecialedition/mods/36276) - A lightweight shouts overhaul, designed to balance in a sensible manner this underwhelming but cool mechanic.

 - [Arachnomancy - A Spider Scrolls Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/67272) - A complete overhaul of Skyrim's spider scrolls crafting system designed to balance existing spiders while adding powerful new ones.

-- [Legion - A Bruma Encounter Zone Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/60848) - An overhaul of how encounters work in the Bruma region, inspired by Arena's handling of encounter zones.
-Enemies will be leveled similar to Solstheimn enemies on Arena.

 - [Ish's Respec Mod](https://www.nexusmods.com/skyrimspecialedition/mods/1960) - Adds a potion for sale at your neighborhood alchemist that lets you respec perk points